- The Risk and Resilience Grants Program

 Grants will be conditional upon applicants agreeing to comply with the following:

-- Victorian Government’s Common Funding Agreement including periodic progress reports, a final report, acquittal documentation and evidence of outputs and outcomes.
+- Victorian Government’s Common Funding Agreement (External link) including periodic progress reports, a final report, acquittal documentation and evidence of outputs and outcomes.

 - Funds cannot be used as a state or local contribution for a project under another Commonwealth Government grants scheme requiring shared funding.